 Many universities, associations, and scholars have started to take publishing into their own hands to create alternatives to paywalled titles and costly corporate-run OA journals.
-For example, in January, the editors of the Elsevier-owned Journal of Informetrics resigned in protest of high OA fees and then launched a competing academy-owned journal, Quantitative Science Studies.
+For example, in January of 2019, the editors of the Elsevier-owned Journal of Informetrics resigned in protest of high OA fees and then launched a competing academy-owned journal, Quantitative Science Studies.

-At Scholastica, we work with many new and flipped OA journals that use our software platform.
-Among examples are Internet Mathematics, a journal formerly owned by Taylor & Francis that was flipped by its editors, and the Journal of the British Blockchain Association, an association-run OA journal.
+At Scholastica, we work with many new and flipped OA journals that use our publishing solutions.
+Among examples are Precision Nanomedicine, a journal launched by former editors of the Elsevier journal Nanomedicine NBM who wanted to start a community-owned publication to compete with that title, and the Journal of the British Blockchain Association, an association-run OA journal.

 How did these journals get started?
 They developed roadmaps, covering the below core publishing areas.